 9. AR navigation in Google Maps is rolling out to Pixel phones

 - AR navigation is rolling out for walking directions in Google Maps

 - Previously saw this feature previewed at last year's I/O keynote

 - Feature will be available on Google Pixel phones starting today

 10. Nest Hub Max smart display unveiled

-Nest Hub Max smart display unveiled with 10-inch screen and built-in camera.
+Nest Hub Max smart display unveiled with a 10-inch screen and built-in camera.
 Google also renamed the Google Home Hub as "Nest Hub".

 Royex Technologies is a leading Web Design Company in Dubai.
 Royex offers Web Design and Development services in Dubai with affordable price.
 If you want to develop website you may contact us at firstname.lastname@example.org or call on +971566027916

 - Why Is Saudi Arabia's Crown Prince Investing $37b into Gaming?